-Yes – If you were legally married in a jurisdiction that recognizes same-sex marriages at the time the coverage was provided, you may amend your Oregon return if the period of limitations for filing a claim for refund is open.
-Generally, a taxpayer may file a claim for refund for three years from the date the return was filed or two years from the date the tax was paid, whichever is later.
-Begin by completing your federal amended return and use that information to complete your Oregon return.
+If you were legally married in a state that recognized same-sex marriages in a prior year, you can amend your past Oregon return to use the married filing jointly or married filing separately filing status if the period of limitations for filing a claim for refund is open.
+Generally, you may file a claim for refund for three years from the date the return was filed, or two years from the date the tax was paid, whichever is later.